 - Scrutiny of the Single Central Record and personnel files to ensure pre-employment checks are robust and up-to-date, and that job descriptions for new positions include reference to child protection, etc. - Confirmation that training has been undertaken according to planned schedule and that all relevant staff and volunteers have participated - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, pupils taken off roll, the views and progress and participation of vulnerable students.
-In particular, Montebello will monitor the link between attendance and safeguarding and those persistently absent, frequently late, missing from education (including part of the day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training - Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this
+In particular, Montebello will monitor the link between attendance and safeguarding and those frequently late, absent from education for prolonged periods and/or repeated occasions (including part of the day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training

-- Safeguarding learning walks designed to evidence and test out key safeguarding standards - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen to ensure that all children are protected at all times. - The safeguarding team meets by monthly and procedures are monitored and amended if applicable.
+- Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this - Safeguarding learning walks designed to evidence and test out key safeguarding standards - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen to ensure that all children are protected at all times. - The safeguarding team meets by monthly and procedures are monitored and amended if applicable.